-- 1. Read the safety information beginning on page v and "Installation guidelines" on page 18. - Attention: Static electricity that is released to internal server components when the server is powered-on might cause the server to halt, which could result in the loss of data.
-To avoid this potential problem, always use an electrostatic-discharge wrist strap or other grounding system when working inside the server with the power on. - 2.
-Remove the top cover "Removing the cover and bezel" on page 20. - Attention: When moving the memory card, do not allow it to impact any components or structures inside the server. - 3.
-Place a memory card on a flat, static protected surface with the DIMM connectors facing up. - Attention: To avoid breaking the DIMM retianing clips or damaging the DIMM connectors, open and close the clips gently. - 4.
-Open the retaining clip on each end of the DIMM connector. - 5.
-Touch the static-protective package that contains the DIMM to any unpainted metal surface on the outside of the server; then, remove the DIMM from the package.
+Attention: Static electricity that is released to internal server components when the server is powered-on might cause the server to halt, which could result in the loss of data.
+To avoid this potential problem, always use an electrostatic-discharge wrist strap or other grounding system when working inside the server with the power on.

+- 1. Read the safety information beginning on page v and "Installation guidelines" on page 20. - Remove the top cover "Removing the cover and bezel" on page 22.
+Attention: When moving the memory card, do not allow it to impact any components or structures inside the server. - Place a memory card on a flat surface with the DIMM connectors facing up.
+Attention: To avoid breaking the DIMM retaining clips or damaging the DIMM connectors, open and close the clips gently. - 4.
+Open the retaining clip on each end of the DIMM connector.

-6. Turn the DIMM so that the DIMM keys align correctly with the slot.
+- 5. Touch the static-protective package that contains the DIMM to any unpainted metal surface on the outside of the server; then, remove the DIMM from the package. - 6.
+Turn the DIMM so that the DIMM keys align correctly with the slot.

-- 7. Insert the DIMM into the connector by aligning the edges of the DIMM with the slots at the ends of the DIMM connector. - 8.
+- 7. Insert the DIMM into the connector by aligning the edges of the DIMM with the slots at the ends of the DIMM connector.
 Firmly press the DIMM straight down into the connector by applying pressure on both ends of the DIMM simultaneously.
 The retaining clips snap into the locked position when the DIMM is seated in the connector.
-If there is a gap between the DIMM and the retaining clips, the DIMM has not been correctly inserted; open the retaining clips, remove the DIMM, and then reinsert it. - 9.
-Repeat steps 4 through 8 to install any remaining DIMMs on the memory card.
+If there is a gap between the DIMM and the retaining clips, the DIMM has not been correctly inserted; open the retaining clips, remove the DIMM, and then reinsert it. - 8.
+Repeat steps 4 through 7 to install any remaining DIMMs on the memory card.

-- 10. Open the memory card retention levers (1 and 2) on the top of the memory card. - 11.
-Insert the memory card into the memory card connector. - 12.
-Press the memory card into the connector and close the retention levers.
+- 9. Open the memory card retention levers (1 and 2) on the top of the memory card. - 10.
+Insert the memory card into the memory card connector. - 11.
+Press the memory card into the connector and close the small retention lever. - 12.
+Wait two seconds and close the large retention lever.